 Philanthropy and Service are a huge part of sorority life.
 Each of our chapters have not only a local philanthropy, but also a national one.
 Each year individual chapters raise thousands of dollars toward respective philanthropies and chapters support a philanthropic events by holding fundraisers annually.
 Fundraisers range from canned food drives to road races and fishing tournaments.

 You will learn about each of these during recruitment.
 Greeks also participate in organizations across campus that focus on philanthropy, service, and the community.
 Just a few are listed below.
 Click on their name for more information:

-UGA Miracle is one of the largest and most widely-known philanthropies on campus and is celebrating their 26th year as a campus organization.
+UGA Miracle is one of the largest and most widely-known philanthropies on campus and is celebrating their 27th year as a campus organization.
 They are the in-house philanthropy for Greek Life that raises money for Children’s Healthcare of Atlanta.
 Throughout the year they help raise funds for the Rehabilitation and Orthopedics departments at Children’s.
 Each February they host Dance Marathon, celebrating the patients at Children’s and raising even more money.
-The event lasts a total of 24 hours where concerts, inflatable games, and a “morale dance” keep the participants’ spirits high throughout the night and throughout the wee hours of the morning.
-In 2021 they raised a grand total $1,427,386.91!
-Over $1,088,861.63 of that total was raised by the UGA Greek Community alone.
+The event lasts a total of 26.2 hours where concerts, inflatable games, and a “morale dance” keep the participants’ spirits high throughout the night and throughout the wee hours of the morning.
+In 2022 they raised a grand total $1,167,175.22!

 UGA Student Food Pantry